 - Interdisciplinary network

-Forskningsdagene UNG takes place on Thursday 28 September for pupils in upper secondary school in Bergen.
+Forskningsdagene UNG takes place on Thursday 27th of September for pupils in upper secondary school in Bergen.
 The programme contains both lectures about current topics and conversations with researchers.
 The goal is to engage and involve these students in interesting and relevant research topics and to recruit youth to research-related professions.
 The goal is also to show that research is relevant to their lives and that knowledge shapes society and develops our democracy.